AMC Eagle: Sundancer convertibles

-Not only is the AMC Eagle described as "the first-ever crossover," the model line included a convertible body style.
+Not only is the AMC Eagle described as "the first-ever crossover," but the model line included a convertible body style.
 In 1980, AMC entered into an agreement with the Griffith Company for a convertible version of its newly introduced Eagle and a prototype version was developed.
 The cars were marketed during the 1981 and 1982 model years as the Sundancer.

 The Eagle's monocoque (unibody) body was reinforced and a steel targa roll bar was welded to the door pillars for passenger compartment protection.
 The front portion of the roof was a removable lightweight fiberglass hatch, while the rear section of polyvinyl material and the back window folded down and had a boot cover when in the down position.
 While the convertible versions used standard Eagle components the flexible back section of the top is a custom part.

 The conversions were approved by AMC with the cars ordered through select AMC dealers in the customer's selection of options and exterior colors.
 They were available in the top "Limited" trim level that included leather upholstery.
 The conversion cost approximately $3,000 and the dealer's list price was $3,750.
 The conversion was performed by Griffith, which was originally established to build race cars based on the English TVR sports car.
 Headquartered in Fort Lauderdale, Florida, the cars were shipped from Kenosha for the conversion and then to the ordering AMC dealer.
 The model did not achieve significant sales and was dropped for the 1983 model year as AMC expanded the Eagle range with the introduction of the sub-compact SX/4 and Kammback versions.

 Griffith was also responsible for the similar "Sunchaser" Toyota Celica convertible.
 These conversions are considered coach convertibles.